 Blue Dragon Cable for AKG Headphones V3

-NEW The Blue Dragon is a neutral, very natural sounding headphone cable which is great for vocal performances.
-This Blue Dragon V3 headphone cable is for AKG K712 Pro, K702, Q701, K271 MKii K240 MKii & other AKG Studio headphones that use the mini 3pin XLR connection.
+The Blue Dragon is a neutral, very natural sounding headphone cable, making it great for vocal performances.
+This Blue Dragon V3 headphone cable uses the mini 3-pin XLR connection, created with our own molds to fit directly into AKG full-size headphones.

 The Blue Dragon V3 Headphone Cable has been designed to match the Silver Dragon V3 Headphone cable but with a high purity copper conductor using the Ohno Continuous Casting Process.
 The Blue Dragon V3 Headphone Cable has the same geometry structure as the Silver Dragon V3 Headphone Cable only it uses UP-OCC Single Crystal Copper conductors.

 The Blue Dragon V3 is a good fit if you do not want to add coloration but want to improve clarity and dynamics in your headphones.
 In addition, if you do not want to tip the headphone forward or back then the Blue Dragon is a wonderful choice and is also the "best bang for the buck cable" on the market today.

 The Sennheiser HD600 has been one of the best phones for classical music because of the smoother warm sound.
 The HD600 is not as dark and laid back as the HD650 and so the neutrality of the Blue Dragon is the better fit for the HD600 signature.
 It is a great cable for a wide variety of music genres.
 If you are using a very warm tube amp and a forward headphone, the Blue Dragon is a good choice to keep the sound signature the same.
 The Blue Dragon V3 is also the most flexible of the full-size headphone cables and makes a good choice for headphones that use a single entry connection point like the AKG K702 and many of the Ultrasone headphones.